ahmed-ali11/sales_project/README.md

 ### Sales
-1. Number of sales made in each time of the day per weekday
+1. What is the number of orders made per month, and which month has the highest number of orders?
-2. Which of the customer types brings the most revenue?
+2. Which of the ship mode brings in the most revenue?
-3. Which city has the largest tax percent/ VAT (Value Added Tax)?
+3. Which Region has the lowest sales?
-4. Which customer type pays the most in VAT?
+4. What is the average pay for the customers in California, New York, and Texas?

 ### Customer
 1. How many unique customer types does the data have?